kkourtis/bowiebot-discord-bot/README.md

 # bowiebot-discord-bot
 Discord bot that plays sound clips then leaves the server.
 If you see this, RIP bowiebot.
 I no longer want to work on you.
+It was lazily made with zero regards to best practicing if it existed.
+This is just for archival purposes but if you wanna do something with it be my guest.

 Below are the steps I would take to rebuild bowiebot in a brand new instance.
 You may need to modify them to fit your system.
 This was built on a CentOS 7.6 x64 VPS run on a Digital Ocean 1GB RAM, 25GB Storage + 1GB Expandable Storage.